 Case Western Reserve University's Master of Science in Anesthesia Program accepts the MCAT and the GRE.
 Other entrance exams may be considered on a case-by-case basis.
 For early decision applicants, the program will accept September admissions test scores even though those scores are released after the early decision deadline.
 Your application will not be considered complete until an official admissions test score has been received.

 If you take the admissions test after you submit your application, log back in to CASAA and update the appropriate section so that CASAA can receive your official scores.
-Early decision applicants who do not meet the minimum score requirements for the MCAT or GRE by the early decision deadline will be asked to retake the respective test by January, and will be considered for the regular decision deadline.
+Early decision applicants whose scores for the MCAT or GRE are not competitive by the early decision deadline will be asked to retake the respective test by the end of January, and will be considered for the regular decision deadline.
 Decisions will not be made on these applications until the new scores are released.

 Applicants should self-report their MCAT scores and enter their AAMC ID number in the CASAA application.
 Then applicants must contact the Association of American Medical Colleges to request that their official scores be released to CASAA.
 (See average MCAT score for our matriculants)